havnaroth/havnaroth/_posts/2025-02-05-htb-escape.md

 ![img-description](/assets/img/htb_escape_smbclient.png)
 _SMBClient_

-Downloaded document leaks us some data - one set of credentials that hopefully will work, and one additional username.
+Downloaded document leaks us some data - one set of credentials that hopefully will work, and one additional username of Brandon.
-There was also mention of some Ryan at the beggining, but without surname.
+There was also mention of some Ryan and Tom at the beggining, but without surname.

 ![img-description](/assets/img/htb_escape_pdf_content.png)
 _Grabbed PDF file_